 Persian calligraphy, before 2002, Iran, ink on paper, 23.2 cm x 14.8 cm; 27.6 cm x 17.0 cm.
 Object no. 2645/3

+From Ancient Roots to the 21st Century

 As has become apparent, the roots of Islamic civilization plunge into late antique Arabia, the Graeco-Roman world, and also Iran.
-Islamic calligraphy reflects this heritage, being a rationalised art form executed in slow, controlled motions.
+Islamic calligraphy reflects this heritage, being a rationalized art form executed in slow, controlled motions.
 It presents a fundamental contrast, in this respect, to the flow of energy channelled through the brush in Chinese and Japanese calligraphy.
 But the hand movements of an Islamic calligrapher are also meditative, and these boundaries sometimes become blurred, as with the ample but relatively restrained curves of sini script in China, or with the most free-flowing expression of Persian calligraphy, called shikasta nasta’liq.
 The connections between calligraphy and Islamic spirituality, particularly Sufism, run deep, but they have mostly conveyed through oral teachings.
 A few treatises that express this dimension of the art exist, notably the Adab al-Mashq (“Manners of Practice”) by Baba Shah, a calligrapher active at Isfahan in the late 16th century.

-For over a millennium, Islamic calligraphy has retained a unique status in the diverse cultures of the Islamic world because of its innate association with the Quran and of its inherent plastic qualities.
+For over a millennium, Islamic calligraphy has retained a unique status in the diverse cultures of the Islamic world because of its innate association with the Qur’an and of its inherent plastic qualities.
 These were appreciated even in medieval and renaissance Europe, where motifs inspired by Kufic calligraphy frequently found their way into decorative arts.
 Today, its deceptively simple elegance continues to garner a universal appeal.
 Only time will tell where the current burgeoning of new and old forms will lead its evolution into the next century.

 Further reading